derrabauke/lecture-devops-app/concept.md

   ### Linode Cloud Plattform
   - starting with the cloud provider, since my provisioning tooling has to support it (otherwise I would end up writing providers)
   - linode seems to have a really cheap solutions with 100€ starter-bonus
-  - furthermore it seems to be battle tested system with better (personal) sympathy than AWS or GCP, next favorable candidate might be GCP, but it depends where I can get a free plan
+  - furthermore it seems to be battle tested system with better (personal) sympathy than AWS or GCP, alternativley AWS since we I have a stundent account already set up
   - very good documentation
   - really good terraform provider
   - server locations in europe/germany